Siroopfles/NovaPort/.nova/workflows/nova-leadqa/WF_QA_FULL_REGRESSION_TEST_CYCLE_001_v1.md

 - Scheduled periodic regression run as per `CustomData NovaSystemConfig:ActiveSettings.mode_behavior.nova-leadqa.regression_run_schedule`.

 **Pre-requisites by Nova-LeadQA (from Nova-Orchestrator's briefing or ConPort):**
-- A stable, deployed build is available in the designated test environment (URL/access from `CustomData ProjectConfig:ActiveConfig.testing_preferences.full_regression_env` (key)).
+- A stable, deployed build is available in the designated test environment (URL/access from `CustomData ProjectConfig:ActiveConfig.testing.regression_env_url`).
-- The full regression test suite (automated scripts) is available and executable (path and command from `ProjectConfig:ActiveConfig.testing_preferences.full_regression_command` and `.regression_suite_path`).
+- The full regression test suite (automated scripts) is available and executable (path and command from `ProjectConfig:ActiveConfig.testing.commands.run_regression` and `.testing.paths.regression_suite_root`).
 - (Ideally) A baseline of expected results or previous run's `ErrorLogs` (key) for comparison (from `CustomData TestExecutionReports:[PreviousRunKey]` (key)).

 **Phases & Steps (managed by Nova-LeadQA within its single active task from Nova-Orchestrator):**